Alva789ro/Maldives_Default_Risk/README.md

 AND realgdp.year = accountbalance.year
 ORDER BY realgdp.year DESC
 LIMIT 7;
-This query selects the YTY change from all the tables (realgdp, nominalgdp, gdppercapita, inflation, lendingborrowingnet, and accountbalance) in desceding order since 2015.
+This query selects the YTY change from all the tables (realgdp, nominalgdp, gdppercapita, inflation, lendingborrowingnet, and accountbalance) in descending order since 2015.
 Here are some results:
 (‘2021’, ‘0.132 ‘, ‘0.154’, ‘0.113’, ‘0.015’, ‘0.381’, ‘0.4’, ‘09’)
 (‘2020’, ‘-0.081’, ’-0.075’, ‘-0.096’, ‘0.015’, ‘-0.987’, ‘0.1’, ‘81’)
 (‘2019’, ‘0.057’, ‘0.075’, ‘0.039’, ‘0.013’, ‘-0.146’, ‘-0.0’, ‘64’)